rit-wisp-lab/pq-v2verifier/README.md

 - `src` - C++ source files (.cpp) for PQ-V2Verifier
 - `trace_files` - sample coordinate trace files for vehicles to use for location data in simulated BSMs

+## Minimum Working Example
+An Ubuntu 22.04 virtual machine that is pre-configured to compile and run the artifact is archived in OVA format at [doi:10.5281/zenodo.10160535](https://doi.org/10.5281/zenodo.10160535).
+This virtual machine was created and evaluated using Virtualbox version 7.0.8 r156879 (Qt5.15.2), which is freely available from Oracle at https://www.virtualbox.org.
+We recommend users and evaluators use the same version to ensure consistency.

 ## Evaluation Requirements and Supported Environments

+### Supported operating system
+Ubuntu 22.04 is the only supported operating system.

+### Software
+Libraries that can be installed through the Ubuntu package manager:
+- libboost-dev
+- git
+- astyle
+- cmake
+- gcc
+- ninja-build
+- libssl-dev
+- python3-pytest
+- python3-pytest-xdist
+- unzip
+- xsltproc
+- doxygen
+- graphviz
+- python3-yaml
+- valgrind

+Libraries that need to be built from source (using the below instructions - validated for most recent versions of these libraries as of September 2023):
+- liboqs, a post-quantum algorithm library from Open Quantum Safe (https://github.com/open-quantum-safe/liboqs.git)

 ### Hardware
 No hardware is required beyond a "commodity PC."
 As defined by the